 Advisor: Dr. Lynn Jones

-Sonia Dixon is a doctoral student and a Patricia Rose Teaching Fellow working with Lynn Jones.
-She studies visual culture and identity in Late Antiquity (3rd – 7th century) in the eastern Mediterranean.
-Sonia’s research interests include the transmission, appropriation, and adaptation of objects and iconographies across perceived cultural, ethnic, and religious “boundaries.”
-Her dissertation delves into the reception of the Chi-Rho (“Understanding the Chi-Rho: Context, Viewer and Placement in Late Antiquity”).
+Sonia Dixon is a PhD Candidate studying visual culture and identity in Late Antiquity (3rd – 6th century) in the eastern Mediterranean.
+Her research interests include the transmission, appropriation, and adaptation of objects and iconographies across perceived cultural, ethnic, and religious “boundaries.”
+Her dissertation delves into the reception of the chi-Rho in Late Antiquity.